-Note: Strings in WHERE clauses cannot exceed 4,000 characters.
+Note: Strings in WHERE clauses can't exceed 4,000 characters.
+This limit doesn't apply to SOQL queries in Apex if the WHERE clause includes the IN operator.

 The condition expressions in SOQL SELECT statements appear in bold in these examples: